-19 UNDP, Protecting Biodiversity in Production Landscapes, (UNDP: South Africa, 2012).
+17 UNDP, Protecting Biodiversity in Production Landscapes, (UNDP: South Africa, 2012).

-- 21. Impact avoidance should be the goal.
-Appropriate site selection, including expansion planning, is the single most important impact avoidance measure available to plantation crop production.
-Early screening can improve macro-level project site selection so as to avoid selecting areas with high biodiversity values, such as critical or natural habitat, areas with high conservation values (HCV), those modified habitats that contain significant biodiversity value (such as previously abandoned farmland that has subsequently developed into secondary forest), or provisioning or regulating ecosystem services.
-Such screening can thus help with scoping of priorities for further assessment, if complete avoidance is not possible, thus reducing unnecessary biodiversity and/or ecosystem impacts and costs in the future.
-Screening should be conducted to identify species and sites of importance within the broader region or landscape.
-Tools, such as the Integrated Biodiversity Assessment Tool (IBAT),20 can facilitate access to key international data sets.
-Sites of local, regional, and international importance21 may include: nationally and internationally protected areas, Important Bird Areas (IBA), Key Biodiversity Areas (KBAs), Alliance for Zero Extinction (AZE) areas, Ramsar Sites (Wetlands of International Importance), along with known congregatory sites and unique or threatened ecosystems. - 22.
-Screening should consider any existing spatial data and landscape mapping as part of the literature review and desktop analysis.
-Key sources for biodiversity or ecosystem information include Strategic Environmental Assessments (SEA), National Biodiversity Strategies and Action Plans (NBSAP),22 relevant sector plans (including those that may be impacted, such as eco-tourism or fisheries), and conservation plans. - 23.
-Conversion of existing critical, natural, or HCV habitats into agriculture should be avoided wherever possible and planting on modified habitats or degraded lands should be promoted.
-This should be informed by an assessment of existing modified habitats or degraded lands suitable for crop production or restoration, to reduce risks and costs associated with biodiversity impacts or further reduction of ecosystem services. - 24.
-The farm- or forest-level management plan should be informed by an assessment of biodiversity values of importance, including species, sites, and habitats.
-This should, at a minimum, consider the farm/forest management unit, but in cases of higher risk, expected landscape connectivity or wildlife movement issues should consider a broader landscape unit based on the specific needs of biodiversity values in question.
+22. Screening should consider any existing spatial data and landscape mapping as part of the literature review and desktop analysis.
+Key sources for biodiversity or ecosystem information include Strategic Environmental Assessments (SEA), National Biodiversity Strategies and Action Plans (NBSAP),20 relevant sector plans (including those that may be impacted, such as eco-tourism or fisheries), and conservation plans.

+23. Conversion of existing critical, natural, or HCV habitats into agriculture should be avoided wherever possible and planting on modified habitats or degraded lands should be promoted.
+This should be informed by an assessment of existing modified habitats or degraded lands suitable for crop production or restoration, to reduce risks and costs associated with biodiversity impacts or further reduction of ecosystem services.

+24. The farm-level management plan should be informed by an assessment of biodiversity values of importance, including species, sites, and habitats.
+This should, at a minimum, consider the farm management unit: in cases of higher risk, however, expected landscape connectivity or wildlife movement issues should consider a broader landscape unit based on the specific needs of biodiversity values in question.
 Very large management units, particularly where conversion or planting will be managed in smaller sub-units (e.g., multiple compartments or a phased approach), may not find a single comprehensive assessment to be practically feasible.
 In such cases, a desktop assessment, including analysis of satellite data supported by targeted groundtruthing, can be used to scope areas of potentially modified, natural, and critical habitat, as well as to identify potential set-asides and restoration areas that could mitigate possible impacts on biodiversity values across the full management unit.
 Groundtruthing can be practically implemented at the level of smaller sub-units (e.g., refining existing set-asides or establishing new ones).
-Perennial crops subject to international standards and certification systems now routinely employ tools to identify, delimit, and manage areas of HCV.23 Such areas should be clearly established on maps and within management plans.
-It is important that the conversion or planting schedule for these sub-
+Annual crops subject to international standards and certification systems now routinely employ tools to identify, delimit, and manage areas of HCV.21 Such areas should be clearly established on maps and within management plans.
+It is important that the conversion or planting schedule for these sub-units allow sufficient time (one to two years) to allow for assessment, analysis, and the development of an appropriate management plan based on this information.